Get started: Plan and build a deployment

 After you complete the tasks above that set up the Citrix Virtual Apps and Desktops service deployment, follow the guidance in the Build area of the Citrix Success Center.
 You’ll find information about provisioning and configuring other components and technologies in the Citrix solution, such as:

 - Federated Authentication Service (FAS)

 Complete other tasks that apply to your configuration.
 For example, if you plan to deliver Windows Server workloads, configure a Microsoft RDS License Server.

 Launch applications and desktops

-After you complete the preceding steps, publishing occurs automatically.
-The applications and desktops that you specified are available to users in their workspace.
-A user simply navigates to the workspace URL and selects an application or desktop, which launches immediately.
+After you configure your deployment, publishing occurs automatically.
+Applications and desktops that you configured are available to users in their Citrix Workspace.
+A user simply navigates to their Workspace URL and selects an application or desktop, which launches immediately.

-As an administrator, you can find the workspace URL in two places:
+Send the Workspace URL to your users.
+You can find the workspace URL in two locations:

 - From the Citrix Cloud console, select Workspace Configuration from the menu in the upper left corner.
-For more information, see Workspace configuration.
+The Access tab contains the Workspace URL.

-- From the Citrix Virtual Apps and Desktops service welcome page, the workspace URL appears at the bottom of the page.
+- From the Citrix Virtual Apps and Desktops service Overview page, the workspace URL appears near the bottom of the page.

 The Citrix Cloud Learning series provides education courses that are organized by your path: